umdenes100/MachineLearningPilot/README.md

 Docker should now be set up!
 Verify by connecting to the ip address of the Jetson with the port 8888 to see if the Jupyter notebook is up and running!

 ### Docker Startup - Over USB
+Recommended: Power Jetson with 12 V Barrel cord and connect via USB to Micro USB. **CRUCIAL: MAKE SURE JUMPER ON JETSON BOARD IS CONNECTED SO YOU DON'T FRY YOUR USB PORT**
 1. Install [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 2. Open device manager
     1. Windows button + R